weakish/douban-cite/README.md

     Cambridge, MA: MIT Press

-(`Th` is a silly guess, which may be useful for some Chinese publisher.)
+(`Th` is a silly guess, which may be useful for some Chinese publishers.)

 ### As a library